artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data_power_bi/stages_and_data_roles.md

 ### Data analyst
 Examine datasets to identify trends, patterns and insights to inform desicion-making.
 Use tools to vizualize and present data to stakeholders.

-The work closely with other members of the company to align analysis to business goals.
+They work closely with other members of the company to align analysis to business goals.

 ### Data scientist
 Dive deeper into data to create predictive models using ML models and statistical techniques.